 Welcome to Torne Valley

-Welcome to Torne Valley in the arctic north of Sweden.
-To be honest, we are barely visible on most maps.
+we are barely visible on most maps.
 That’s why you will love it here.

-Move-in service
+Move-in services

 We offer help finding a house, work and studies for you who wants to move to Torne Valley.
 Free of charge.